Carlton conveyancing FAQs

 The official UK base rate is currently set at 0.75% (Feb 2019).
 A proactive conveyancing solicitor in Carlton might even save you a few mortgage payments on your old rate.

-Our conveyancing solicitors are on the panel for all major lenders, so no matter whether you are switching to a fixed-rate mortgage with the Halifax or to a repayment mortgage with the Allied Irish Bank, we can help.
+Conveyancing solicitors on the panel for every major lender - so no matter whether you are switching to a fixed-rate mortgage with the Halifax or to a repayment mortgage with the Allied Irish Bank, we can help.